 If you have been involved in a truck accident, or if a loved one was killed in a truck crash along a busy Arizona interstate like the 60, I-10, I-17, Loop 101, or Loop 202, you may want to consider filing a claim.
 You will likely have to fight to protect your rights but a skilled attorney will have the experience to thoroughly investigate and pursue your case.

 Contact the Gilbert or Queen Creek law office of Wilson-Goodman Law Group, PLLC.
 Our personal injury attorneys have handled hundreds of car and truck collision cases.
 We know how to get answers in order to prove fault in truck accident cases.

 It is wise to get legal advice as soon as possible after any motor vehicle accident with injuries or deaths.

 Do not assume that the accident was completely your fault or that there is nothing that can be done until you have had an attorney look into the facts.
-Commercial vehicles must comply with many local, state and federal trucking laws and regulations.
-These regulations are there to protect other drivers and a violation can signal negligent or reckless disregard for your safety.
+Commercial vehicles must comply with many local, state, and federal trucking laws and regulations.
+These regulations are there to protect other drivers and a violation can signal a negligent or reckless disregard for your safety.